intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

-Active maintenance of a protocol is critical in ensuring that specifications correctly reflect the requirements for interoperability with existing implementation.
-This enables both new implementations and the continued improvement of the protocol.
+Active maintenance of a protocol is critical in ensuring that specifications correctly reflect the requirements for interoperability with existing implementations.
+Maintenance enables both new implementations and the continued improvement of the protocol.
 New use cases are an indicator that the protocol could be successful {{?SUCCESS}}.